mcuntz/partialwrap/docs/source/index.rst

 executables: :func:`~partialwrap.wrappers.exe_wrapper` and
 :func:`~partialwrap.wrappers.exe_mask_wrapper`.

-``partialwrap`` writes the sampled parameter sets into files that can be read by the external program.
+``partialwrap`` writes its input parameters into files that can be read by the external program.
 The external program should write its result to a file that will then be read by ``partialwrap`` in return.
 That means ``partialwrap`` needs to have a function `parameterwriter` that writes the parameter file